Tommaso-Crocetti/Competitive_Programming_and_Contests/Handson_1_Tommaso_Crocetti/slides.md

     checks the bst condition in every node.
-    The return value is a triple where the first element is a boolean value that states if the node is a root for a valid bst and then it contains two T values that represent respectively the minimum and maximum value contained in the subtree.
+    The return value is a triple where the first element is a boolean value that states if the node is a root for a valid bst and the other two T values represent respectively the minimum and maximum value contained in the subtree.
-    - If the recursive call happens on an empty node, it just returns the base values (true, T::max_value(), T::min_value()), because in this way every value would be lower than the minimum and higher that the maximum.
+    - If the recursive call happens on an empty node, it just returns the base values (true, T::max_value(), T::min_value()), because in this way every key would be lower than the minimum and higher that the maximum.
-    - In all other cases, it calls recursively on the left and right children, so that it can check the bst condition with the results obtained.
-    At the end of a node's visit, it returns the boolean result of the bst check, the minimum and maximum of the current subtree as the minimum/maximum between the current node's key and the left and right minimum/maximum.
+    - In all other cases, it calls recursively on the left and right children, so that it can check the bst condition in the lower subtrees and also compute the local bst check with the other results obtained.
+At the end of a node's visit, it returns the boolean result of the bst check in all subtrees, the minimum and maximum of the current subtree as the minimum/maximum between the current node's key and the left and right minimum/maximum.

 <div class="abs-br m-6 flex gap-2">